UltraZizik/slackbot/README.md

 ```
 /zizik-translatetomylanguage Hello world - this is example
 ```
-Translate any text into Czech automatically.
+Translate any text into Czech automatically becasue why not?

 **Output:**
 ```